Sanshain/light-react/README.md

 `<a data-_refresh='mainsection>section1.section2'>Get some data</a>`

-the map `mainsection>section1.section2` will be used to create a list of items to request to the server.
+The map `mainsection>section1.section2` will be used to create a list of items to request to the server.
 For example for this html:

 ```html
 <div id=mainsection>